japaneseTemmie/MusicBot.py-2.0/README.md

   - A system with a powerful CPU (8+ Cores) for many guilds.

-    A powerful CPU is required for tasks like `yt-dlp` extraction, `FFmpeg` post-processing and `Discord` audio processing.
+    A powerful CPU is required for tasks like `yt-dlp` extraction, `FFmpeg` and `Discord` audio processing.

 Project was tested on  `Python 3.12.3` and `FFmpeg 6.1`.